+Registering a death should take place within 5 days of the death.
+If the death has been referred to the Coroner the time frame is longer.
 Once the Medical Certificate of Cause of Death has been agreed and issued it will be scanned over to the Register Office.
-We will need the name, telephone number and e-mail address (if you have one) for the relative who will register the death.
+We will need the name, telephone number and email address (if you have one) for the relative who will register the death.

-Once the Register Office have checked the certificate, an automated e-mail will be sent to the named relative to book an appointment to register the death.
+Once the Register Office have checked the certificate, an automated e-mail will be sent to the named relative to book a telephone appointment to register the death.

-Once the appointment is booked a confirmation e-mail will be sent which has a preregistration form attached.
+Once the appointment is booked a confirmation e-mail will be sent which has a pre-registration form attached.
 The pre-registration form asks for the following information about the person who has died:

-- Date and place of birth - Home address - Occupation (If married or a widow, the full name and occupation of their spouse) - If the person was married, the date of birth of their spouse
+- Date and place of birth

+- Home address

+- Occupation (If married or a widow, the full name and

+- occupation of their spouse)

+- If the person was married, the date of birth of their

+- spouse

+- The NHS number (don't worry if you can't find it)

-If the Bereavement Service did not provide an e-mail address for the relative, the booking can still be made by calling 01908 372 101.
-The contact centre can check they have the documents required and book the registration appointment for you.
+If the Bereavement Service did not provide an e-mail for the relative, booking can still be made by calling 01908 372101.
+The contact centre can check they have the documents required and book a telephone registration appointment for you.

-Once the death has been registered in person, the registrar will issue the following:
+Once the death has been registered over the phone, the registrar will issue the following:

-The formal death certificate.
+1. The formal Death Certificate.
 A charge is made for this and each copy you require.
-The number of copies you require depends on the size of the estate, (you will need one for banks, insurance policies, investments, probate, or letters of administration) these are currently £12.50 each and will be given to you at your appointment.
+(The number of copies you require depends on the size of the estate.
+You will need one for banks, insurance policies, investments, probate or letters of administration) currently £11 each.
+These will be sent out to you.

-A green certificate for burial or cremation.
-This will be scanned by the Registrar to your Funeral Directors to allow the funeral to take place.
+- 2. A green certificate for burial or cremation.
+This will be scanned to your Funeral Directors to allow the funeral to take place.
 The deceased cannot be moved from the hospital until the green form has been provided.
-The green form is free of charge.
+If a cremation is going to take place the appropriate forms must also be completed before the deceased is moved.
+The green form is free of charge. - 3.
+A DWP form BD8 which deals with benefits and state pension.

 The Register Office now offers a "Tell Us Once" service.
 This cancels local authority departments, pensions etc and reduces the number of phone calls you will have to make.
+This service is free.

-The Bereavement Service will send you the following documents:
+The Bereavement Service will send you the following useful documents:

-- Mail cancelling card from The Bereavement Register - Hospital release form which you hand or e-mail to your chosen Funeral Director - Bereavement letter from our Risk and Clinical Governance team, which also contains the contact details for the PALS service.
+- 1. Mail cancelling card from The Bereavement Register - 2.
+Hospital Release form which you hand or e-mail to your chosen Funeral Director - 3.
+Bereavement letter from our Risk and Clinical Governance team - 4.
+PALS leaflet